gpsinghsandhu/Kernel-Based-Object-Tracking/README.md

 This project is the C++ implementation of kernel based object tracking as discussed by Visvanathan Ramesh, Dorin Comaniciu &amp; Peter Meer in their paper "Kernel-Based Object Tracking".

 In this project the objects are represented by their color histograms weighted by isotropic kernel.
-Targets (or objects) are compared in subsequent frames to calculate the bhattacharya distance which is subsequently used to move the tracked using mean shift.
+Targets (or objects) are compared in subsequent frames to calculate Bhattacharya distance which is then used to move the tracked using mean shift.